pran-7-5/eco_style/README.md

 # Sustainable_lifestyle

 `Planet safe.
-This info will tune your mind to absolute intellect`
+These lines will tune your mind to absolute intellect`
 ============================================================================================

 Methods and material are abundant, and can be launched immediately effectively.